eltociear/website/src/lib/content/papers/en/cognitive-scaffolding.md

 - **Countering Elitism:** The [**Digital Commons Framework**](https://globalgovernanceframeworks.org/frameworks/digital-commons) and [**Adaptive Universal Basic Income (AUBI) Framework**](https://globalgovernanceframeworks.org/frameworks/adaptive-universal-basic-income) democratize access to the tools and time needed for participation, ensuring inclusivity across diverse communities.
 - **Preventing Capture:** Radical transparency, with all inputs and outputs logged on a public ledger, and oversight by the **Regeneration Audit Councils**, safeguards against manipulation by bad-faith actors.

+**Mitigating the Echo Chamber**
+Without the SCI protocol, AI risks becoming an **amplifier of consensus reality** rather than a tool for evolutionary breakthrough.
+The methodology explicitly counters this by introducing "Constraint-Based Prompting"—forcing the AI to reason from first principles (e.g., thermodynamics, complex systems theory) rather than from the "average" of political discourse.

 ---